PackageFactory/atomic-fusion/README.md

 - `PackageFactory.AtomicFusion:Component`: create component that adds all properties to the `props` context and afterwards evaluetes the `renderer`
-- `PackageFactory.AtomicFusion:ClassNames`: create conditional class-names from fusion-keys that are evaluated as booleam
+- `PackageFactory.AtomicFusion:ClassNames`: create conditional class-names from fusion-keys

 ## Usage